mongodb-labs/mongoac-spec/README.md

 The custom target directory is essential to support both single-config and multi-config CMake generators.

-The environment variables `MONGOAC_BSON_SHARED_LIBRARY_FILENAME` and `MONGOAC_BSON_STATIC_LIBRARY_FILENAME` direct `build.rs` to use the correct linkage with the appropriate bson library, as detected and configured by the parent CMake build configuration (for consistency with how mongoc links with bson, or how mongocxx links with bsoncxx).
+The environment variables `MONGOAC_BSON_SHARED_LIBRARY_FILENAME` and `MONGOAC_BSON_STATIC_LIBRARY_FILENAME` direct `build.rs` to use the correct linkage with the appropriate bson2 library, as detected and configured by the parent CMake build configuration (for consistency with how mongoc links with bson, or how mongocxx links with bsoncxx).
 `build.rs` then emits `cargo:rustc-link-lib=bson2` (shared) or `cargo:rustc-link-lib=static=bson2` (static)
   accordingly.